simewu/academic-pdf-similarity-score/README.md

 ```
 python3 run.py
 ```
+or double-click run.bat for Windows users.

+---

-To automate computing the similarity and only output the similarity score (for usage by a machine) use:
+To automate computing the similarity and only print the similarity score (for usage by a machine) use:
 ```
 python3 run.py file1.pdf file2.pdf
 ```